rksm/pg-setup-rs/README.md

-# pg-test-utilities
+# pg-admin

-Very simple helper to create and drop Postgres databases.
-Useful for tests.
+Simple helper to create and drop Postgres databases.
+Useful for tests and for programmatically setting up DBs.

 Note: For now this makes use of sqlx, in particular it expects that you have [sqlx-cli](https://github.com/launchbadge/sqlx) installed: `cargo install sqlx-cli`.